List of North American broadcast station classes: Former system

 AM station classes were previously assigned Roman numerals from I to IV in the US, with subclasses indicated by a letter suffix.
-Current class A is equivalent to the old class I; class B is the old classes II and III, with class D being the II-D, II-S, and III-S subclasses; and class C is the old class IV.
+Replacement class A is equivalent to the old class I; class B is the old classes II and III, with class D being the II-D, II-S, and III-S subclasses; and class C is the old class IV.

 The following conversion table compares the old AM station classes with the new AM station classes: